DaniArnaout/DaniArnaout.github.io/menu/collection-view/README.md

 * Open `Main.storyaboard` and delete the default View Controller you see

-* Drag an instance of `UICollectionViewController` From the menu bar choose "Editor" → "Embed in" → "Navigation Controller"
+* Drag an instance of `UICollectionViewController` From the menu bar choose `Editor" → "Embed in" → "Navigation Controller`

-* Select your Navigation Controller and mark it as `Is initial View Controller` from the attributes inspector
+* Click on your navigation controller then check the box that says `Is initial View Controller` from the attributes inspector

 <img width="800" alt="Collection view" src="/menu/Collection-view/attachments/collection-view-main-initial.png">